 I am so devastated and heartbroken.
 She is the poorest excuse for a women you have ever met.
 She was always jealous of me, constantly telling me I was not good to him, I spend too much time with my kids, etc.

-I am angry at GOD, at this world, and I am trying to do the best to keep it all together.
-Do I have the right to be angry at GOD?
+I am angry with GOD about my divorce, I am angry at this world, and I am trying to do the best to keep it all together.
+Do I have the right that I am angry with GOD?
 I felt like I did the right thing, and everyone tells me it will get better, but IDK.
 If I can just get over this hurdle, I know I will be better on the other end.
 I am just so angry.

 Here are my thoughts.
 First, there is a difference between a husband not getting along with an ex-husband, and a husband not getting along with the kids.
 If this woman’s husband and ex-husband couldn’t stand each other, that’s not a reason to get divorced.
 Get over it, guys!

 Several years ago, a friend of mine had a baby who died at 13 months old of a brain tumor.
-I went to the funeral and came home, called my sister and was hysterically crying and screaming, “How could God let this happen?”
+I went to the funeral and came home, called my sister and was hysterically crying.
+“How could God let this happen?”
+I asked her.